ikawrakow/ik_llama.cpp/github-data/discussions/526 - Partial requant feature to save compute and time during tests.md

 @Nexesenex

 Have you seen this: https://github.com/Thireus/GGUF-Tool-Suite?
 I haven't fully gone through the code yet, but I think it seems to accomplish at least some of the goals you described here (taking the path of using the gguf-split system).

+> 👤 **Nexesenex** replied on **2025-07-12** at **22:04:37**
+>
+> > @Nexesenex
+> >
+> > Have you seen this: https://github.com/Thireus/GGUF-Tool-Suite?
+I haven't fully gone through the code yet, but I think it seems to accomplish at least some of the goals you described here (taking the path of using the gguf-split system).
+>
+> You will laugh.
+I discovered his fork of IKL today, and didn't discover yet his tools suite.
+Thanks for the heads-up, I will dive into it asap! :)

 > 👤 **saood06** replied on **2025-07-12** at **23:30:04**
 >